What To Wear in Europe • Ultimate Packing List for Europe

 Comfortable Shoes

-When wondering what to wear in Europe don’t ever forget about your shoes.
-On every packing list for Europe should be a pair of comfortable shoes.
+We suggest everyone should pack a pair of comfortable shoes.
 Hitting the sidewalk and letting a city unfurl around you is one of the best ways to get familiar with a beautiful European city.
+However, I wouldn’t recommend packing clunky hiking or athletic shoes, which many tourists like to bring.
+You’ll stand out like a sore thumb in Europe.

 Our Recommendations For Shoes